-ESG: Environment – Social – Governance
+ESG: Environmental – Social – Governance

 CBAM – New Obligations and Penalties under the EU’s Carbon Border Adjustment Mechanism to Take Effect on 1 October 2023